How to Write an RFP for Ecommerce Website [+Questions]

 Step #1: Ask Yourself Why You Need Replatforming

 Before you start searching for ecommerce platform vendors, ask yourself why you need replatforming and why now.
 The answers to these questions will guide your project goals and objectives.
 Make a list of your project weaknesses and limitations.
-Think of all the lost sales, downtimes, and poor customer experience.
+Look for the obvious signs for ecommerce replatforming; think of all the lost sales, downtimes, and poor customer experience.

 Talk it over with your colleagues to identify what you want, where you need improvements, and how you can achieve them.
 Explaining things to yourself is the first step to finding a solution.